 Comments allow us to include notes and explanations within the code.
-These notes help make the code easier to understand for both other programmers and for ourselves when reviewing the project in the future.
+These notes help make the code easier to understand for other programmers, as well as for ourselves when reviewing the project in the future.

-In addition, comments allow temporarily disabling chunks of code without deleting them, which is useful for testing and debugging (but only for testing, leaving it there is messy 😊).
+Furthermore, comments allow temporarily disabling code fragments without deleting them, which is useful for testing and debugging (but only for testing, leaving them there is messy 😊).

 In C++, there are two ways to write comments in the code: